This post may contain affiliate links. Read my disclosure policy.

 - ½ teaspoon salt

-- 2 lb butternut squash, cut into half inch cubes
+- 2 lb butternut squash peeled, seeded and cut into half inch cubes

-- 2 Tablespoons reserved bacon grease (or olive oil)
+- 2 Tablespoons bacon grease or olive oil

 - 1 Tablespoon maple syrup